deseretbook/classy_hash/README.md

 Classy Hash is fantastic for helping developers become familiar with an API, by letting them know exactly what they did wrong.
-It also guards against mistakes by verifying that incoming data meets expectations.
+It also guards against mistakes by verifying that incoming data meets expectations, and can serve as a convenient data structure documentation format.

 ### Why Classy Hash?

-Classy Hash was created as a lightweight alternative to the other great validation gems available.
+Classy Hash was created as a lightweight alternative to the other good validation gems available.
 By taking advantage of built-in Ruby language features, Classy Hash can validate common Hashes much faster than some of the other gems we tested, with a dead simple schema syntax.

 Classy Hash doesn't modify your Hashes or patch any core classes, so it's safe to use just about anywhere.